matthewwest55/robotics_final_project_sp24_jake_nat_katherine_matt/README.md

       2. Isolating a plane within Gazebo and then calculating the joint positions of the TB model, which led to issues with consistency between points.
 Just because a configuration was calculated didnt mean it was the optimal one.
       3. We found a MATLAB extension that would calculate the ideal position for a given robotics arm and position in 3D coordinates.
 We then wrote a script that would calculate that positions across a grid, and adjusted as necessary to get a functioning, accurate matrix of positions

+Computer Vision:

 Future Work
 --------------------------------
+In the future, we would hope to make this system more dynamic, so it could set its distance from a parallel plane (or white board) and run the calculations internally to decide what the OpenManipulator arm needs to draw where.
+We would also like to incorporate more overall fuctionality, such as indicating on the board which letters have already been guessed, or being able to adjust to words of varying lengths.

 Takeaways
 --------------------------------